creode/sipsmith-newsletter-signup-metacube/README.md

 * `newsletter_consent_field_checkbox_copy` - Changes the copy of the Marketing checkbox on the website to make it specific to Sipsmith.

 ## Environment Variables

-In order to pass an API key to the Marketing Signup libraries we check if we have a variable titled `NEWSLETTER_API_KEY` (usually this would be done in the `wp-config.php` or `local-config.php` file).
+In order to pass an API key to the Marketing Signup libraries we check if we have a the following constants:

+* `NEWSLETTER_API_KEY` - If this variable is not defined we don't submit any data to the library so it is important this is setup.
-If this variable is not defined we don't submit any data to the library so it is important this is setup.
+* `NEWSLETTER_LIST_ID` - If this variable is not defined we don't submit any data to the library so it is important this is setup.

+These constants should be defined inside the `wp-config.php` file or the `local-config.php` file inside WordPress.